trailofbits/cb-multios/README.md

 https://docs.google.com/spreadsheets/d/1Z2pinCkOqe1exzpvFgwSG2wH3Z09LP9VJk0bm_5jPe4/edit?usp=sharing

 ## Notes

-Windows support is coming soon!

-The challenge binaries were written for a platform without a standard libc.
-Each binary re-implemented just the necessary libc features.
-Therefore, standard symbols were redefined.
-By using the `-nostdinc` flag during compilation, we were able to disable the use of standard library headers, and avoid rewriting a lot of challenge binary code.

 We use the CMake build system to enable portability across different compilers and operating systems.
 CMake works across a large matrix of compiler and operating system versions, while providing a consistent interface to check for dependencies and build software projects.